BreezyPixels — KarmaCaptain Reddit marketing client

 Phase 3 · Authority account in pet design subs

-Grew the brand's account into a respected presence in r/cats, r/Catio, and r/InteriorDesign — answering questions about cat-friendly home layouts, materials, and breed-specific furniture sizing.
-By month 4 the account was being summoned by name in unrelated threads when home-design questions came up.
+We grew the brand's account into an active voice in r/cats, r/Catio, and r/InteriorDesign, answering questions about cat-friendly home layouts, materials, breed-specific sizing, and a lot of stuff that had nothing to do with the product.
+By month 4, the account was getting tagged in unrelated threads any time a home-design question came up.

 04